James Lee Anderson Jr.

 a member of the Education Committee of the International Union of Physiological Sciences.

-Davontae Singleton, a native of Charleston, SC graduated from the University of South
+Davontae Singleton, a native of Charleston, graduated from the University of South

 Carolina with a B.A. in English.
-He is a current graduate student at USC and plans
+He is a current graduate student at UofSC and plans

-Director of the Waverly Afterschool Program and President of Share Our Strength: No
+Afterschool Program and president of Share Our Strength: No Kid Hungry, he served

-Kid Hungry, served as a University 101 Peer Leader, interned with the Office of the
+as a University 101 peer leader, interned with the Office of the Provost, volunteered

-for the Harry S. Truman Scholarship, 2015 Newman Civic Fellow Inductee, 2015 recipient
+National finalist for the Harry S. Truman Scholarship, 2015 Newman Civic Fellow Inductee,

-of "Outstanding Senior Award", as well as recipient of "Who's Who Among American Colleges
+2015 recipient of "Outstanding Senior Award," and recipient of "Who's Who Among American

 James Stevens received degrees in Physics and Math from Wofford College prior to his